nuuuwan/lk_parliament_docs/tests/data/en.md

         - Application of the provisions of this Act
     2. The provisions of this Act shall apply to the entities and persons specified below -
         a. the following entities (hereinafter referred to as the “public entities”): -
             i. budgetary entities;
-            - (ii) Statutory Funds and Trusts to which public finances   are allocated;
+            ii.
+Statutory Funds and Trusts to which public finances   are allocated;
-            - (iii) State-Owned Enterprises; and
+            iii.
+State-Owned Enterprises; and
-            - (iv) Provincial Councils, Provincial Ministries, Provincial Departments, other Institutions functioning under the Provincial Councils, and Local Authorities in terms of the relevant written laws;
+            iv.
+Provincial Councils, Provincial Ministries, Provincial Departments, other Institutions functioning under the Provincial Councils, and Local Authorities in terms of the relevant written laws;
         b.
 Officers and employees of public entities to whom a power or duty is conferred, delegated or assigned under this Act or any regulation made thereunder, including a Chief Accounting Officer, Accounting Officer or a competent authority referred to in Part VI of this Act.
     3. Every public entity and persons referred to in subsection (2) in respect of which this Act applies, shall notwithstanding anything to the contrary in the provisions of any other written law, comply with the provisions of this Act in managing public funds allocated to or levied by any such public entity under any written law.
         - PART II